willemlarsen/mobprogrammingrpg/facilitators_guide_plain_text.md

 Get one or two pairs of scissors and tape - scotch, masking, poster tape will all work.
 Print out all 3 Level 1 playbooks for each player in your game, and at least one set of Level 2 playbooks.

-BEFORE THE GAME SESSION (before players sit down to play):
+# Before players sit down to play

 Set up an IDE with a test file in a coding language that at least one person in your session will be fluent in.
 Create one test failing successfully in a test file in the coding language of choice.